 The initiative is coordinated by CIVICUS and funded by the Ford Foundation.
 Technical and strategic support is provided by Keystone Accountability and Accountable Now.
 An initial two-year pilot phase will run until the end of 2019.

-While there is growing recognition amongst CSOs of the need to become more accountable, too often this focuses on pleasing donors rather than meaningfully engaging and responding to the people and communities these organisations are created to serve.
+While there is growing recognition among civil society organisations (CSOs) of the need to become more accountable, this often focuses on pleasing donors rather than meaningfully engaging and responding to the people and communities they are created to serve.

 At the same time, an increasing number of governments are seeking to curtail civic action through challenging the legitimacy of CSOs, demonising them as disconnected special interest groups.
-What’s more, the typical ways CSOs demonstrate their accountability – through compliance with regulatory requirements and donor reporting – are unlikely to be sufficient to convince sceptical politicians or members of the public.
+What’s more, the typical ways CSOs demonstrate their accountability – through compliance with regulatory requirements and donor reporting – are unlikely to be sufficient to convince skeptical politicians or members of the public.

 Our bold approach will involve prioritising innovation, taking calculated risks, and embracing failure.
 We will employ an agile, developmental ethos to monitoring, learning and course correction, and share what we learn from the pilots with a broader community of interested stakeholders early and often.
 More specifically, the initiative will consist of three main components:

-- Identify and support pilot projects
+1. Identify and support pilot projects

-- Foster peer-learning and wider uptake
+2. Foster peer-learning and wider uptake